greg-raven/Uncommon-Sense/_posts/2009-11-23-when-to-act.md

 tag: 'Antoine de Saint-Exupery'
 ---

 The time for action is now.
-It’s never too late to do something.
+It's never too late to do something.